 NATIONAL FIRE PUP DAY

 Long after the red engines replaced horse-drawn wagons, the Dalmatian remains a recognizable tradition in fire stations across the country.
-They serve as firehouse mascots, educate the public about fire safety and represent past fire pups in honor of their heroism.
+These energetic firehouse mascots serve to educate the public about fire safety.
+They also represent past fire pup in honor of their heroism.